Orange oil (Bitter) (CAS N° 68916-04-1)

 Botanical profile :

-The orange blossom is the bitter orange tree blossom, belonging to the Rutaceae family and the Citrus genus.
+Orange blossom is the flower of the bitter orange tree, which belongs to the Rutaceae family and the genus Citrus L.

 Chemotypes :